 Hair Extension Maintenance

 After getting your extensions you may notice your head itches or aches.
 This usually goes away within 4 days to a week.
-If it does not go away within 5 days, feel free to come back in so we can loosen them a bit.
-(Individual Keratins & Tape-ins excluded) If you have a more sensitive head, it’s recommended to sleep on your side.
+If it does not go away within 5 days, feel free to come back in so we can loosen them.
+(Individual Keratins excluded)

 Sleeping and Swimming

 😴 Before going to sleep secure the hair extensions by braiding or wearing a bun.
 If you're a back sleeper, try two braids or two buns parted down the middle.

 🏊 If you can, try to avoid swimming.
 If you do decide to risk swimming, lather the hair extensions with conditioner (avoiding the roots) BEFORE swimming.